kawaho/Flavour-Violating-Coffea/README.md

 ```

 # Workflow
-Workflow of the package is inspired by and configuarations of parsl are modified from https://github.com/dntaylor/NanoAnalysis.
+Workflow of this repository is inspired by and configuarations of parsl are modified from https://github.com/dntaylor/NanoAnalysis.
 All credits to Devin Taylor.

 ## Coffea Processors
 Create coffea processors in the `./processors` directory.
 For example, do